A case study by Matteo Cavucci

 How can we move through this wealth of insights and transform them into an actionable strategy?

 In some cases, it’s just a matter of the managers’ intuition and experience: they decide what is right and what is wrong based on what worked in the past.
-Sometimes, though, this approach reveals dramatic consequences, as it ends up producing features which are disconnected from the constantly- shifting customer needs.
+Sometimes, though, this approach reveals dramatic consequences, as it ends up producing features that are disconnected from the constantly- shifting customer needs.

 Making software products means moving through uncertainty, and the best way to operate in this condition is through experimentation and test, instead of upfront decisions.